 There’s the crucial step of monitoring the internal temperature.
 The Typhur InstaProbe makes this a piece of cake.
 Stick it into the thickest part of the meat, avoiding bones, and let it work magic.

 You aim to hit that sweet spot of 135-140°F (57-60°C) for a medium rare tri-tip.
-Whether you prefer to think of rare, medium rare, medium, this trusty thermometer has got you covered.
+Whether you prefer to think of rare, medium rare, or medium, this trusty thermometer has got you covered.

 Most importantly, take your time at the dinner table.
 Give your perfectly cooked tri-tip a little time to rest.
 Cover it loosely with foil and wait about 5-10 minutes.
 This step ensures that every bite stays flavorful and moist.